openaustralia/theyvoteforyou/app/views/help/research.md

 * **Use impartial language**.
 Keep your language as unbiased as possible.
 * **Keep it brief**.
 Brevity is the boss of the internet.

-The They Vote for You Style Guide will help you write your summaries with tips on plain English writing and writing for the web.
+<%= Settings.project_name %>'s [Style Guide](/help/style-guide) will help you write your summaries with tips on plain English writing and writing for the web.